kunle12/lurawi/docs/LurawiDevContainer.md

     <figcaption>Fig. 1 Open Lurawi as a Dev Container.</figcaption>
 </figure>

-It usually takes a while to download Lurawi docker image and open it in a running container.
-Once the process is completed, you shall see the entire source code working directory:
+The initial setup involves downloading the Lurawi Docker image and launching it within a running container, which may take some time.
+Once completed, the entire Lurawi source code working directory will be accessible within the Dev Container (see Fig. 2).

 <figure>
     <img src="images/devcontainer2.png"